GitEnricoNeko/srahunter/CONTRIBUTING.md

 - **Do not include issue numbers in the PR title.**
 - **Include screenshots and animated GIFs** in your pull request whenever possible.
 - **Follow the Python/Bash styleguides.**
-- **Include tests** for the new functionality or bug fix.
-SRAHunter's test suite must pass, and new tests must be added for any new code.
+- **Include tests** for the new functionality or bug fix. srahunter's test suite must pass, and new tests must be added for any new code.

 ## Styleguides
 ### Git Commit Messages